Kathleen McFadden Huffman - Mississippi's Best Community Newspaper

 Kathleen was born on May 10, 1947, in Strong City, Kansas to George McFadden and Burga McFadden.

-Kathleen was preceded in death by her parents George McFadden and Burga McFadden; her husband, John Huffman; one daughter Deborah Huffman; one son Robert Huffman.
+Kathleen was preceded in death by her parents, George McFadden and Burga McFadden; her husband, John Huffman; one daughter, Deborah Huffman and one son, Robert Huffman.

 Online condolences can be made at www.marshallfuneralhomems.com for the family, as well as memorial tributes.